alexandrelamberty/nidus-web-app/README.md

 This application is part of a Docker stack and rely on a Go API service. see:
-[Nidus](https://github.com/alexandrelamberty/nidus) project to launch the complete stack or only specific services.
+[Nidus](https://github.com/alexandrelamberty/nidus) project to launch the complete stack or only the API service.

 ## Run with NPM

-If the api service is up and running, create an .env file and fill it accordingly with the service configuration.
+If the API service is up and running, create an .env file and fill it accordingly with the service configuration.

 ```properties